facebook/flow/docs/02-react-example.md

 > IMPORTANT:
 >
-> Currently there is a bug in Flow which makes it think that class instances
+> Currently there is a bug in Flow which makes it think that Object.assign
+> copies all properties visible on an object, and not just own properties.
-> have their methods as own properties.
-This makes Flow think that the
+> Thus, Flow thinks that the following would extend a `Dispatcher` instance,
-> following would extend a `Dispatcher` instance, even though it doesn't:
+> even though it doesn't:
 >
 > `var ChatAppDispatcher = Object.assign({}, new Dispatcher(), /*...*/);`